djboijy/KarderiaWebsite/README.md

 This website was made by BoijyProgrammer with React!
+The game is avariable.